 Book Review: The Silent Patient by Alex Michaelides

 Alicia (the aforementioned “silent patient”) and her facility’s new psychotherapist, Theo, are our two main characters.
-Alicia is an artist who seems to have a great life with her husband, Gabriel – until one day she shoots Gabriel five times in the face41bsvxNUSdL._SX327_BO1,204,203,200_.jpg and never speaks another word.
+Alicia is an artist who seems to have a great life with her husband, Gabriel – until one day she shoots Gabriel five times in the face and never speaks another word.
 The only clue that might communicate a motive, in the days before her trial, is a self-portrait she leaves titled Alcestis, named for a mythological Greek woman who also becomes mute.

 Years later, Theo comes onto the scene.
 He jumps at the chance to take a job at the psychiatric institution where Alicia has been treated following her sentencing – Alicia’s case fascinates him, and she quickly becomes his obsession as he tries to uncover what psychologically happened to her that fateful night.
 Seeking out testimonies from her brother-in-law, her aunt, her doctor, and others, Theo’s progression toward the truth becomes riskier and riskier both for his career and for Alicia’s well-being.